 “Members will have the opportunity to purchase and watch feature-length films and highly sought-after content, including behind-the-scenes and never-before-seen footage, bonus features, exclusive Q&As, #filmobilia, and so much more.”Vuele’s NFT Marketplace

 There appears to be a growing trend of film and television productions that either utilize blockchain tech or are focused on crypto narratives.

 Cointelegraph reported on July 8 that a new reality show is casting crypto users who have been locked out of their wallets.
-The series will offer consultation from crypto and cybersecurity experts to help users try and recover access to their funds.
+The series will offer crypto and cybersecurity experts consultation to help users try and recover access to their funds.